Asana/java-asana/README.md

       // error! possible CSRF attack
     }

-Note: if you're writing a non-browser-based application (e.x. a command line tool) you can use the special redirect URI `urn:ietf:wg:oauth:2.0:oob` to prompt the user to copy and paste the code into the application.
+Note: if you are writing a non-browser-based application (e.x. a command line tool) you can use the special redirect URI `urn:ietf:wg:oauth:2.0:oob` to prompt the user to copy and paste the code into the application.

 Usage
 -----